zesty-co/cloudformation-zesty-disk-config/README.md

 ## Overview

-This template deploys a scalable EC2 environment using an **Auto Scaling Group (ASG)**.
-It ensures that every node in your Proof of Concept (POC) is identically configured with Zesty's optimization tools, automated volume tagging, and correct drive mounting logic.
+This template deploys a scalable EC2 environment using an Auto Scaling Group (ASG).
+It ensures that each instance launched in the AWS account environment includes automated installation and setup of Zesty's optimization tool - ZestyDisk.

+The template enables consistent infrastructure provisioning while automating instance creation and disk configuration for the ZestyDisk.

 ##  Key Features